bellingcat/open-questions/conventional-sentinel-resources/ideas.md

 So a user would only have to input dates, co-ordinates and a methodology of interest.
 For instance, the last section in [this]([Excellent medium post on workflows for using SAR data in OSINT investigations](https://towardsdatascience.com/how-to-use-open-source-satellite-data-for-your-investigative-reporting-d662cb1f9f90)) article looks very replicable across different classification schema.

+  * This is a shameless self-plug, but [this repo](https://github.com/clcr/pyeo) should fulfil some of these needs.